 1. It is important that GBOE manuscripts take on the challenge to advance knowledge from a theoretical standpoint whilst using context as evidence to support the theorization that is taking place in the research.
 That is to say, the theoretical contribution should clearly take center stage, and the context (e.g., country, industry, population) is simply a means to develop evidence to show that what you have attempted to theorize has methodological-sound support.
 Therefore, please ensure that you tone down on context and bring the concepts to the forefront more prominently throughout the paper.

-The contextual factors of country, industry and occupation are toned down in the paper and are mentioned mainly to inform the readers the basic information about the target population.
-A I mentioned in my reply to one of the reviewer’s comment #7 Israel in a westernized modern country.
-There is no need to focus on this aspect as many of the studies on this topic were performed in similar westernized modern culture.
+The contextual factors of country, industry, and occupation are toned down in the paper and are mentioned mainly to inform the readers of the basic information about the target population.
+As I mention in my reply to one of the reviewer’s comments below (number seven), Israel is a Westernized modern country.
+There is no need to focus on this aspect as many of the studies on this topic were performed in similar Westernized modern cultures.
 2. In addition, please explicitly “acknowledge the contributions” and “highlight the extant gaps in the literature” from both “theoretical and practical perspectives” in order to demonstrate “the need and novelty for your study.”
 The urgency and industry relevance aspects of your study could also be strengthened with more recent global events and/or statistics.

-The revised paper, particularly in the introduction (pp. 3-6) and in the discussion (pp. 22-25) emphasizes the contribution of the paper.
+The revised paper, particularly in the introduction (pp. 3–6) and in the discussion (pp. 22–25) emphasizes its contribution.
 3. I would like to see good use of a table that can sharply and succinctly summarize the key findings of the study (i.e., what were the key findings, what are the key implications).

-As reviewer 1 suggested in comment # 3, the revised paper included a figure of the research model (see Figure 1).
-Also, following the editor comment a table that summarize the key findings of the study is also included in the revised paper (see Figure 2).
+As reviewer one suggested in comment number 3, the revised paper included a figure of the research model (see Figure 1).
+Also, responding to the editor’s comment, a table that summarize the key findings of the study is also included in the revised paper (see Figure 2).

 4. Review GBOE and other journals and update your paper with the recent and relevant literature.
 A good target is to have at least 30% of literature underpinning the study to be within the last 3 years (2020-2022).

-As suggested by both the reviewer and the editor the literature review was significantly updated with most recent studies.
+As suggested by both the reviewer and the editor the literature review was significantly updated with more recent studies.
 4. Relook into your abstract and ensure that it is sharp and succinct, and convey all key findings.
 Also relook into your keywords.
 The idea is to ensure that you optimize your title, abstract, and keywords with the right and consistent words for search engine optimization.
 The abstract is also where you "sell" the "value" of your paper, and it helps readers who cannot afford to pay for the paper to glean on the key insights that you found through your study.
 Also, relook into your title to ensure that it is sharp and succinct.

 As suggested by the editor the abstract and the title were revised.
 5. Ensure all headings and sub-headings are properly numbered and have consistent capitalization.